jeroennoten/Laravel-AdminLTE/docs/sections/configuration/layout_and_styling.md

 - __`classes_auth_icon`__

-  Extra classes for the icons (Font Awesome icons) used on the input fields.
+  Extra classes for the icons ([Bootstrap Icons](https://icons.getbootstrap.com/)) used on the input fields.

 - __`classes_auth_btn`__